 - In weekly Computing lessons, specific online safety issues will be addressed in accordance with the unit of work.

-- To ensure age appropriate coverage of the main online safety objectives, we also use a scheme of work to teach an age specific focused online safety lesson every half term.
+- To ensure age appropriate coverage of the main online safety objectives, we also use a scheme of work called Project Evolve to teach an age specific focused online safety lesson every half term.
 Project Evolve is linked to the UK Council for Internet Safety's (UKCIS) framework “Education for a Connected World”.

 - As a school, we participate in Safer Internet Day, work with the NSPCC and the Breck Foundation and we hold regular online safety assemblies.

 Computing clubs and events